Trains to Glasgow Queen Street Station

 Car hire

-There is no car hire available at this station, but Enterprise and Sixth have offices nearby.
+No car hire is available, but Enterprise and Sixth have offices nearby.

 First Class Lounge

-There are no First Class facilities available at this station.
+There are no First Class lounge facilities available.

 Lost Property